ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

 Setting up Turtlesim - how-to
 =============================

-Turtlesim is a simple simulator to demonstrate core concepts without any hardware.
+Turtlesim is a simple simulator to demonstrate core ROS concepts without any hardware.
 This article walks you through installation of Turtlesim and the rqt GUI.
 A short exercise provides you with basic experience with these tools.